 Students must complete 2 Residence Units at Columbia University.

-The MA program requires 30 graduate-level credits, which must include:
+The MA program requires a minimum of 30 graduate-level credits distributed across 9 courses, which must include:

 - The two-semester European Studies Colloquium (8 credits)

-- A four-course concentration in humanities or social sciences (usually 12-16 credits)
+- A four-course concentration in humanities or social sciences (12-16 credits)

 The six courses taken to fulfill the concentration or as electives must include: